XTrack: Multimodal Training Boosts RGB-X Video Object Trackers: Method

 \subsection{Mixture of Modal Experts (MeME)}

-\textbf{Basic Architecture:} To align all the modalities, we employ a \textbf{M}ixtur\textbf{e} of \textbf{M}odal \textbf{E}xperts (MeME).
 MeME operates on two key principles: (a) assigning the most appropriate and specialized experts based on the input modality, and (b) isolating the shared experts that are common across all modal inputs to facilitate cross-modal alignment and reasoning.
 By jointly incorporating both specialized and shared experts, MeME allows for the exploration of modal-specific clues with finer granularity thanks to the reduced redundancy within each specialized expert, and ensures emergent alignment across modalities, even when trained solely on paired data.
-An overview can be found in Fig. \ref{fig:archi}.